jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # State is just a
 # [fit] glorified cache

-^ NOTES
+^ For example, a variable caches a single value.
+You can store into the variable (the cache), invalidate it by resetting the variable to something else, and so forth.

+^ Makes sense.
+What's the big deal?

 ---

-# EXAMPLE OF CACHED UI STATE

-_See Andy Matuschak's post, “Mutability, aliasing, and the caches you didn’t know you had”_

----

 > There are only two hard problems in Computer Science: **cache invalidation** and naming things.
 —Phil Karlton

-^ User interaction often means recalculating or _invalidating_ some stored state.
+^ Cache invalidation is hard.
+Really hard.
+And in a GUI application, user interaction often means having to recalculate or invalidate some stored state.

 ---

 # EXAMPLE OF INVALIDATING CACHED UI STATE

+_See Andy Matuschak's post, “Mutability, aliasing, and the caches you didn’t know you had”_

 ---